AndrealZhang/Comparing-baltimore-lower-manhattan-household-income-incarceration-rate/README.md

 ![alt_text](https://github.com/AndrealZhang/Comparing-baltimore-lower-manhattan-household-income-incarceration-rate/blob/master/Manhattan_Pivot.png)

-We see that the average household income for the lowest 25th percentile is around $38,607, $6,000 higher than the average in Baltimore.
+We see that the average household income is around $38,607, $6,000 higher than the average in Baltimore.

 ## Incarceration Rates